apache/mesos/docs/replicated-log-internals.md

 ## Use Cases

 The replicated log can be used to build a wide variety of distributed applications.
 For example, Aurora uses the replicated log to store all task states and job configurations.
-The Mesos master's _registry_ also leverages the replicated log to store information about all slaves in the cluster.
+The Mesos master's _registry_ also leverages the replicated log to store information about all agents in the cluster.

 The replicated log is often used to allow applications to manage replicated state in a strongly consistent way.
 One way to do this is to store a state-mutating operation in each log entry and have all instances of the distributed application agree on the same initial state (e.g., empty state).
 The replicated log ensures that each application instance will observe the same sequence of log entries in the same order; as long as applying a state-mutating operation is deterministic, this ensures that all application instances will remain consistent with one another.
 If any instance of the application crashes, it can reconstruct the current version of the replicated state by starting at the initial state and re-applying all the logged mutations in order.